Bloodstain Pattern Analysis Expert Witness

 John Calvin Gaziano

-John Calvin Gaziano provides bloodstain pattern analysis (BPA) case review and expert witness services for attorneys and agencies.
+John Calvin Gaziano provides bloodstain pattern analysis expert witness services, BPA case review, and consulting for attorneys and agencies.
 Often referred to as a blood spatter expert, he focuses on evidence-based interpretation, clear documentation, and explaining conclusions (and limitations) in plain language for depositions, hearings, and trial.

 He is retained by counsel on either side when independent review is needed, and opinions are based on the available evidence—not advocacy.

-How I help with bloodstain pattern analysis cases
+How I help as a bloodstain pattern analysis expert witness

 Independent BPA case review and consultation